MicrosoftDocs/sql-docs/docs/advanced-analytics/getting-started-with-machine-learning-services.md

   Jump-start your entry into machine learning by getting this complete machine learning solution from the Azure eMarketplace. which includes the server and all development tools, a Python Anaconda distribution, Jupyter notebooks, and the latest version of Microsoft R.

   The latest version of the Data Science Virtual Machine (DSVM) runs on Windows 2016 Preview Edition, to provide the clean customizable look of Windows 10.
-It comes pre-configured with Nvidia drivers, CUDA Toolkit 8.0, and the NVIDIA cuDNN library for GPU workloads.
+It comes pre-configured with NVIDIA drivers, CUDA Toolkit 8.0, and the NVIDIA cuDNN library for GPU workloads.

 ## Resources for learning